Car and Motor Vehicle Accident Lawyers Brisbane & QLD

 Car accidents, no matter how minor, can be traumatic experiences.
-Immediately following the accident, there a number of things you should keep in mind:
+Immediately following an accident, there a number of things you should do:

 - Ensure the safety of yourself and any people in the vicinity